 Reset Windows Store

-1] To reset the Windows Store cache, open the Sytem32 folder and look for the WSReset.exe.
+1] To clear the Windows Store cache, open the Sytem32 folder and look for the WSReset.exe.
 Right-click on it and select Run as administrator.

 The application will then reset the Windows Store without changing any of your settings or installed apps.
 Windows will automatically open the Windows Store upon the reset operation getting completed.
 You should now be able to access and use the Windows Store properly.